wolfiabot/Wolfia/docs/index.md

 3+ players

 The Wild mode randomizes who gets the ![][gun]{:height="15" width="15"}.
-The channel will never be closed, non-players and dead players can post the whole time.
+The channel is never be closed, non-players and dead players can post all the time.

 ### Classic